top of page

 VITAMIN D

-• Our body produces it with sunlight from the fatty acids in our skin, there are also 2 types we can consume: D2 (from plants and less absorbed) and D3, easier absorbed and found in the fatty bits of animal foods who have had exposure to sunlight and eat fresh grass.
+• Our body produces it with sunlight from the fatty acids in our skin.
+There are also 2 types we can consume: D2 (from plants and less absorbed) and D3, which is more easily absorbed and found in the fatty bits of animal foods that have had exposure to sunlight and eat fresh grass.

 OMEGA 3

-• When we hear about getting our omegas from plant sources, like chia, hemp, walnuts and flax seeds, this can be somewhat misleading.
-The active forms of omega 3 must be assimilated by our body from the oils in these foods- that is why the quality, including freshness and storage is greatly important to ensure the oils are not oxidized or damaged in any way.
-Buy from a trusted source, read the packaging date and store in the fridge or freezer.
+• When we hear about getting our omegas from plant sources, like chia, hemp, walnuts, and flax seeds, this can be somewhat misleading.
+The active forms of omega-3 must be assimilated by our body from the oils in these foods—that is why the quality, including freshness and storage, is greatly important to ensure the oils are not oxidized or damaged in any way.
+Buy from a trusted source, read the packaging date, and store in the fridge or freezer.
 If you grind them for easier consumption, consume within a week from a sealed jar in the fridge.
-Consuming rancid oils, is not beneficial for our body’s function and can also be detrimental!!
-More on that in a blog post here.
+Consuming rancid oils is not beneficial for our body’s function and can also be detrimental!

 Protein

 • Animal foods contain 'complete' protein structures, meaning they have high amounts of all the essential amino acids (which are the building blocks of the protein strand).
 Plant foods are known as 'incomplete proteins' because they do not contain high amounts of all the essential amino acids.
-As well, nuts, seeds, legumes and grains contain antinutrients in the form of protease inhibitors to prevent our body from fully absorbing the amino acids that are available, resulting in less protein actually obtained from the food.
+Additionally, nuts, seeds, legumes, and grains contain antinutrients in the form of protease inhibitors, which prevent our body from fully absorbing the amino acids that are available, resulting in less protein actually obtained from the food.

-• Due to these protease inhibitors the absorption rate of amino acids is much lower in plant foods.
+• Due to these protease inhibitors, the absorption rate of amino acids is much lower in plant foods.
 Take a look at the graph shown above to see a demonstration of this.
-The graph shows the DIAAS index, the digestible indispensable amino acid score, a.k.a it gives us a sense of how much protein in a food can actually be used by our body.
+The graph shows the DIAAS index, the digestible indispensable amino acid score, which gives us a sense of how much protein in a food can actually be used by our body.

-• What about combining plant foods to create complete proteins- the whole rice & beans, nuts & legumes, corn & grain idea?
-Based off that graph above and the amount of fibre consumed to gain adequate protein amounts, it would be wise and my recommendation to take an interest in learning the traditional techniques to preparing plant foods for optimal digestion & assimilation, such as soaking, rinsing, fermenting, sprouting and cooking to gain access to the available amino acids.
-Further, I would take the recommendation to pair plant foods with adequate animal protein sources to ensure our body has the opportunity to build complete protein strands for optimal functioning.
+• What about combining plant foods to create complete proteins—the whole rice & beans, nuts & legumes, corn & grain idea?
+Based on that graph above and the amount of fiber consumed to gain adequate protein amounts, it would be wise, and my recommendation, to take an interest in learning the traditional techniques for preparing plant foods for optimal digestion & assimilation, such as soaking, rinsing, fermenting, sprouting, and cooking to gain access to the available amino acids.
+Further, I would recommend pairing plant foods with adequate animal protein sources to ensure our body has the opportunity to build complete protein strands for optimal functioning.

 That is all for now!
 I hope this post has had some interesting ideas to think on and further about, until next time.